This is a delicious sorbet--yes...lots of sugar (god no wonder I'm fat) but it's quite refreshing.

 1 tablespoon culinary lavender flowers (food grade)

-2 1/2 tablespoons freshly squeezed lemon juice
+2 1/2 tablespoons freshly squeezed

 2 tablespoons vodka